giannivh/dotfiles/README.md

 ### ZSH

 The config sources `~/Private/zsh/**/*.zsh`.
-I store my project specific aliases and other stuff I don't want to have public.
+I store my project specific aliases and other stuff I don't want to have public there.

 ### VIM